My Little Girl (Tim McGraw song)

 "My Little Girl" is a song co-written and recorded by American country music singer Tim McGraw that reached the top three on the Billboard Hot Country Songs chart.
 It was released in August 2006 as the second single from his compilation album Tim McGraw Reflected: Greatest Hits Vol. 2.
-The song was also featured on the 2006 film, Flicka.
+The song was also featured on the 2006 film, Flicka, which McGraw starred in.
 It was nominated by the Broadcast Film Critics Association for Best Song in 2006.
 McGraw co-wrote the song with Tom Douglas, making it the first single of McGraw's career that he had a hand in writing.

 Content

 The narrator of the song addresses his daughter, telling her that even though she is growing up, she will always be "[his] little girl".

 Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, gave it a negative rating.
 He said that the song is "so sugary-sweet it can cause cavities."
 He then says that compared to his last single, "When The Stars Go Blue", this song is a letdown.